List of 40 Famous Forests in India to visit

 The Great Himalayan National Park is mainly famous for Western Tragopan and has the world’s largest population of this extremely rare pheasant.
 Other animals include snow leopards, Himalayan Musk Deer, Blue Sheep, Himalayan Tahr, Himalayan black bears, etc.

-Best Time to Visit Great Himalayan National Park
+Best Time to Visit the Great Himalayan National Park

 The forest remains open throughout the year, but April-May is the best time to visit.
 It’s spring, so nature is at its best, and animals start coming out after the cold winter.